 Directions:

 1. In a large bowl or stand mixer, mix together 1 cup warm water (100-115°F), 2 tbsp of maple syrup and 2 1/4 tsp active dry yeast (1 package ~7g).
-Let sit for 5 minutes to allow the yeast to activate.
+Let sit for 5 minutes to allow the yeast to activate.2.
+Mix together the seeds in a small bowl and oil a medium-sized bowl with a dash of olive oil.
+Set both aside for later.

 3. Add 1 cup whole wheat bread flour, 1/4 cup whole wheat flour, egg, olive oil and 6 tbsp of the mixed seeds to the yeast, mix together until a soupy dough forms then let sit for 10-15 minutes.